 Contributions may be tax-deductible.
-Sowing into Aspen Ministries provides education, free or discounted supplements, healthy salt, brain coaching and inner healing ministry for those who are unable to contribute.
+Sowing into Aspen Ministries provides education, free or discounted supplements, healthy salt, brain coaching packages and inner healing ministry for those who are unable to contribute.
 We have been able to help thousands of people in the past five years.
 Thank You for your seed!

 Contributions/Offerings/Tithe/Trading into this Ministry